CPS-595/Secure-Password-Manager-System/README.md

                      How authentication works for different cases
 # Impacts

-So far we have planned to use MERN stack (MongoDB, Express, React, NodeJS) to develop this project.
+We have planned to use MERN stack (MongoDB, Express, React, NodeJS) to develop this project.
 So far the project is not completely developed to determine its impacts.

 # Software Process Management